LitiumAB/Education/Developer Education/Tasks/Author block/README.md

 ## 3. Create Controller, ViewModel and View needed to display the block

 1. Create the file  `\Src\Litium.Accelerator\Builders\Block\AuthorBlockViewModelBuilder.cs`, copy content for the file from the [_Resources_-folder](Resources/AuthorBlockViewModelBuilder.cs)
-    > The Author block will contain the same information as the Author page created earlier so we can re-use the AuthorViewModel instead of creating a new one
+    > The Author block will contain the same information as the Author page created earlier so you can re-use the AuthorViewModel instead of creating a new one
 1. Create the file `\Src\Litium.Accelerator.Mvc\Controllers\Blocks\AuthorBlockController.cs`, copy content for the file from the [_Resources_-folder](Resources/AuthorBlockController.cs)
 1. Create the file `\Src\Litium.Accelerator.Mvc\Views\Blocks\Author.cshtml`, copy content for the file from the [_Resources_-folder](Resources/Author.cshtml)